 Cyrus development and release plans

-Fastmail is a major contributor to the Cyrus IMAPd project.
+As we mentioned earlier in this series FastMail is a major contributor to the Cyrus IMAPd project.
 As the current project lead, it falls to me to write about where we’re at, and where we’re going.

 Since last year’s post about the Cyrus Foundation Cyrus development has both slowed and sped up, depending what you’re looking at.
 We haven’t advanced the Object Storage work because nobody was sponsoring it any more.
 Ken from CMU makes it to our weekly meeting, but his availability to work on the open source code depends on how busy he is with other responsibilities.

-So for now at least, Cyrus is mostly a Fastmail show, and obviously anything that Fastmail needs for our own production system takes priority for our staff, and that’s where our development resources go.
+So for now at least, Cyrus is mostly a FastMail show, and obviously anything that FastMail needs for our own production system takes priority for our staff, and that’s where our development resources go.

 Still, there’s been a ton of work.
 Looking at commits, well over 10% of the total changes ever happened this year: